isomerpages/mof-sfemc/_industry-good-practice/Blue Book.md

 ---
 ##### Current Version

-The Singapore Guide to Conduct and Market Practices for the Wholesale Financial Markets (with effect from 12 Apr 2018)
+[The Singapore Guide to Conduct and Market Practices for the Wholesale Financial Markets (with effect from 12 Apr 2018)](/files/blue_book_wholesale.pdf)

-The Singapore Guide to Conduct and Market Practices for the Wholesale Financial Markets Frequently Asked Questions (Frequently Asked Questions)
+The Singapore Guide to Conduct and Market Practices for the Wholesale Financial Markets (Frequently Asked Questions)

 ##### Past Version